cjjjjjjk/grphCenter/README.md

-# grphCenter - Build Graphs and Graph Algorithms
+# grph₵enter - Build Graphs and Graph Algorithms

 ## Description
 This project is a web application that provides a visual simulation of graph algorithms and allows users to construct graphs based on provided data.
 It visualizes graph algorithms in an interactive and graphical manner.

 ## Key Features
 - Support for finding the "MST - Minimum Spanning Tree" on weighted graphs.
+- Shortest path problem with BFS (unweighted graph), dijikastra (weighted graph)
 - Check the existence of a Hamiltonian Cycle in a graph.
 - Perform graph traversal using DFS and BFS.
 - ...